canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

          case "auth/email-already-in-use":
            throw new RegistrationError(
              "EMAIL_IN_USE",
-             "This email is already registered"
+             "This email is already registered",
            );
          case "auth/invalid-email":
            throw new RegistrationError(
              "INVALID_EMAIL",
-             "The email address is invalid"
+             "The email address is invalid",
            );
          case "auth/weak-password":
            throw new RegistrationError(
              "WEAK_PASSWORD",
-             "The password is too weak"
+             "The password is too weak",
            );
          default:
            throw new RegistrationError("UNKNOWN", error.message);